|WCE0.3, Lifelong Learning Building, Westwood Campus|

 +44 (0)24 7652 3970

 Khursheed Wadia joined the Centre for Research in Ethnic Relations (CRER), at Warwick, in 2003 and is now Principal Research Fellow in the Centre for the Study of Safety and Well-Being.
 Khursheed is also a member of the Centre for the Study of Women and Gender, at Warwick.
 Outside the University, Khursheed is an Overseas Research Associate at the Ecole des Hautes Etudes en Sciences Sociales, Paris, an Associate Fellow of the Centre Migrations et Citoyennetés of the Institut Français des Relations Internationales, Paris and an external Research Associate at the Centre for Critical Inquiry into Society and Culture, Aston University in Birmingham.

 Khursheed’s research interests and specialisms lie at the intersection of politics, gender and ethnicity in Europe with a focus on Britain and France.
-Her research covers two inter-related areas of study: gender, ethnicity and politics (political participation, representation and policy) in Britain and France; migration and ethnic relations in Britain and France.
+Her research covers two inter-related areas of study: gender, ethnicity and politics (political participation and policy) in Britain and France; migration and ethnic relations in Britain and France.
 She has extended her work on political participation and policy to examine why and how young people engage with political and civic institutions and processes and how this engagement is shaped by the past and inter-generational relationships.
 This research was undertaken as part of a large-scale, comparative European study (see below).